excellerify/lb3-excellerify-crudgrid/README.md

           }
         ]
       },
-      "grid": false // to disable grid
+      // to disable grid
+      "grid": false
     }
-    ...
   },
 ...
 ```